weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-gpt4all.md

 ### Usage advice - chunking text with `gpt4all`

-`text2vec-gpt4all` will truncate input text longer than `256` words.
+`text2vec-gpt4all` will truncate input text longer than `256` tokens.

 Accordingly, this model is not suitable for use cases where larger chunks are required.
 In these cases, we recommend another inference module such as [`text2vec-transformers`](./text2vec-transformers.md) and models that support longer input lengths.